MiddelkoopT/skc-workshop-2024/Notes.md

   * Register New Account:
     * Username: Enter username (your_name), which is the same as the first part of your your_name@skc.edu email address.
     * Click on "Complete Account" (you may need to click on "Leave")
-  * Set a password:
+  * Set a password (if not using a "Personal Access Token"):
     * Click your avatar (colorful box in the top right) for a dropdown box
     * Click "Settings" in the dropdown box
-    * Click on "Account" tab on the left
+    * Click on "Account" tab on the left (under "User Settings")
       * **DO NOT USE YOUR SKC PASSWORD HERE!**
       * Enter "New Password" and "Confirm New password"
       * Click "Update Password"
+  * Create a "Personal Access Token":
+    * Click your avatar (colorful box in the top right) for a dropdown box
+    * Click "Settings" in the dropdown box
+    * Click on "Applications" tab on the left (under "User Settings")
+    * In "Manage Access Tokens" (first box)
+      * In the text box under "Token Name" enter "SKC CI Workshop" (or another descriptive name if you wish)
+      * Click "Select Permissions" to open the permission settings
+      * In the "Repository" section click the "v" arrow and select "Read and Write" to enable access for this token.
+      * Click "Generate Token"
+      * Your token is in **BLUE** box at the top of the page and is a long string of digits and numbers.
+      * This is a password - it should be treated as such (use a password manager to store it)
+      * **DO NOT CLOSE THIS TAB** - you will need the token later
-  * Create new repo:
+  * Create new git repository (in a new window):
-    * Click the"+" in the upper right and select "+ New Repository"
+    * Click the "+" in the upper right and select "+ New Repository"
     * Repository Name: skc-your_name
     * Make repository private (Visibility): check the checkbox
     * Initialize Repository: check the checkbox